Joining the Church

 After beginning the “dance” as an inquirer and then determining with their priest that it is appropriate for them, one can then become a catechumen and begin formal preparation for being received into the Orthodox Christian Church.

 A “catechumen” is one who is preparing for baptism in the Church.
-In the ancient Church, the catechumenate, or time during which one is a catechumen, often lasted for as much as three years and included not only prayerful attendance in the divine services but also catechesis, or the formal instruction from a teacher (bishop, priest, or catechist).
+The catechumenate, or time during which one is a catechumen, includes not only frequent, prayerful attendance at the divine services but also catechesis, or the formal instruction from a teacher (bishop, priest, or catechist).
+While classes are good, attendance at as many divine services as possible is the primary objective of the catechumen.
+Learning to prioritize the life of Christ and His Church places the catechumen in the divine services to be “taught by God”, hearing the hymns of the divine services and gently replacing the earthly with the heavenly.

-Catechetical instruction in Orthodoxy in America does not typically last the three years which was common in the time of St. John Chrysostom, but now ranges from six months to 18 months, depending on the practice of the bishop, his jurisdiction, and the level of spiritual maturity of the catechumen.
-Local parish priests typically oversee the catechesis of those preparing to be received into the Church.
+Local parish priests typically oversee catechesis.
 If one is joining the Orthodox Church from another Christian confession, this period of time is also important to allow for discernment regarding those beliefs which are and are not part of the Ancient Faith.
 Before being received into the Church, the catechumen participates in the Mystery of Repentance by making a life confession, offering all those sins that separate them from Communion with God.

 The Orthodox Church has no formal catechism – a single body of work that details the specifics of its faith.
 (This is one difference between the Orthodox Church and the Roman Catholic Church, who does have a specific catechism.)
 The primary instruction during the time of the catechumenate comes from the Holy Spirit through frequent attendance at the divine services.